luigibonati/mlcolvar/docs/index.rst

 `mlcvs` is a Python package for building data-driven collective variables for enhanced sampling simulations.

-Please note that this project is in development, and you should expect bugs and breaking changes.
+Please note that this project is in development.
+Please open an issue on Github if you find bugs or you would like to ask for new features.

 .. toctree::
    :maxdepth: 1